Weather-related school cancellations

 The other unknown piece about living on the Lakeshore is that the weather conditions can change at any time.
 It can be safe during one time period in the morning and weather patterns can quickly change in the afternoon.

-Superintendent Davis does drive the roads in the morning typically beginning about 5:00 a.m. along with additional individuals from the district.
+Superintendent Davis does drive the roads in the morning typically beginning about 4:30 a.m. along with additional individuals from the district.
 We check the above elements.
-We coordinate with the local police, read advisories from the Michigan State Police, use three different web sources for wind chill and temperature, in addition to consulting with colleague across Ottawa/Allegan County including other superintendents.
+We coordinate with the local police, read advisories from the Michigan State Police, use web sources and local weather stations for wind-chill and temperature, in addition to consulting with colleague across Ottawa/Allegan County including other superintendents.
 This doesn't happen every morning but on days when the weather is called into question.

 As the weather can change throughout the day, we do not typically cancel early and send students home unless we would be advised to do so by the local authorities.
 There are a number of reasons why this is.

-- This primarily has to do with the overall safety and supervision of students at home and parents being able to accommodate work schedules.
+- The overall safety and supervision of students at home and parents being able to accommodate work schedules.

 - The overall pedestrian and traffic flow related to work and school start/end times are timed and work as a larger overall transportation system.